 - Average Lifespan: 11-13 years

-Belgian Malinois Mix Breed Profile
+Belgian Malinois Mix Dog Breed Information

 The Belgian Malinois Mix is a cross between a Belgian Malinois and another dog breed.
 Because a mixed-breed can inherit any combination of traits from one or both of the parents, it’s important to ask the breeder about the other parent breed in the cross.